 6. Can I be deported for possessing marijuana?

 Yes, if the alien was convicted of possessing more than thirty grams (30 g.) of pot.
 30 grams is about one ounce (1 oz.).23

 US immigration law imposes harsh consequences including deportation for drug-related convictions.

 Any non-citizen facing criminal charges should retain counsel as soon as possible to try to get the charge dismissed or changed to a non-deportable offense.

 See our related articles, Is Weed Legal in Nevada? and Nevada marijuana laws.

 Call a Nevada criminal defense attorney…

 Arrested?
-Call our Las Vegas criminal defense attorneys to schedule a free consultation.
+Call our Las Vegas criminal defense attorneys to schedule a consultation.
 We may be able to get the charges lessened or dropped completely so your record stays clean.

 Learn more about Nevada drug crimes.

 ¿Habla español?
 Más información sobre el delito de posesión de marihuana de Nevada.